Wall Street: in the green, but slowly eroding initial gains

 The Dow Jones gained +0.2% (it had initially gained up to +0.5%), the S&P500 recovered 0.63% to 5.150 (which it had lost on Friday) and the Nasdaq-100 ended up +1% (compared with +1.6% at its peak, after losing 1.2% on Friday).

-The index was supported by Alphabet with +4.6% (Apple is reportedly in talks to integrate Google's 'Gemini' artificial intelligence engine into its iPhones).
+The index was supported by Alphabet with +4.6% (Apple is reportedly in talks to integrate Google's 'Gemini' artificial intelligence engine into its iPhones, according to Bloomberg).

-The week will be punctuated by the monetary policy meetings of several major central banks, including that of the Fed... but it is unlikely to produce any surprises (99% in favor of maintaining the key rate): as always, the markets will be on the lookout for the slightest revealing indication of the timetable for future interest rate cuts (which could be limited to 3 this year).
+The week will be punctuated by the monetary policy meetings of several major central banks, including the Fed... but there should be no surprises (99% in favor of maintaining the key rate): as always, the markets will be on the lookout for the slightest revealing indication of the timetable for future interest rate cuts (which could be limited to 3 this year).

 Many analysts believe that the central bank could revise upwards its outlook for economic growth and inflation, meaning that there is still no urgency to cut rates.